Bridging the Gap in Marketing Talent

 Communication, a level of listening and understanding, and collaboration between senior and junior marketers is necessary for any team or marketing endeavor to succeed.

-Related - If you’re interviewing candidates for a marketing role, consider these unique marketing interview questions.
+Related - If you’re interviewing candidates for a marketing role, consider these unique marketing interview questions to make sure they are the perfect fit.

 Marketers in the middle, the 30-40 year olds who have traditional marketing chops and the technological knowledge, now have a huge opportunity to guide marketing strategy from a position of strength and bridge the gap.
 Now is the time for them step up.